kammitama5/kammitama5.github.io/_posts/2023-02-15-Wednesday-February-15th.md

 all caps, when I asked if she would help and support me in doing this.
 By the end of the day, I was incredibly happy.
 - Finally, I wrapped the day off chatting with a new friend, an undergrad who was about to embark on his PhD career.
-I had nostalgia instantly about one of my last interactions in San Francicso, where a friend who completed their PhD had reached out to me, and we had randomly met on the way out of a 400-person Twilio tech conference featuring a Mackelmore concert (yes, very strange, but very Bay-area tech-scene).
-His last words to me he knew that some of these systems weren't made for people like us, but that he was rooting for me.
+I had nostalgia instantly about one of my last interactions in San Francicso, where a friend who completed their PhD had reached out to me, and we had randomly met on the way out of a 400-person Twilio tech conference featuring a Mackelmore concert (yes, very strange, but very Bay-area tech-scene and yes, there was a point in which he body-surfed over the crowd apparently, and I was the only one who seemed to not know any lyrics to these songs).
+His last words to me were that he knew that some of these systems weren't made for people like us, but that he was rooting for me.
 And I was immediately propelled back to staring at this excited soon-to-be PhD student in front of me, feeling the same for him, and wishing the same for his journey.
 It was an incredible day.
 - Oh, and then I went out for tacos and met my long-time friend's pets again, after four years of not seeing them, and they recognized me